SummaryRead the full fact sheet

 If you suspect you have HPV or genital warts, talk to your doctor.

-Herpes is a common STI that has two types: oral herpes (blisters and cold sores round your mouth or nose) and genital herpes (pain, itching and small sores on the genitals that turn into ulcers and scabs).
+Herpes is a common STI that has two types: oral herpes (blisters and round your mouth or nose) and (pain, itching and small sores on the genitals that turn into ulcers and scabs).
 You can catch either type of herpes from oral sex without a condom (and vaginal or anal sex without a condom too).

 If your partner has cold sores around their mouth (oral herpes), they can pass these on to your genitals during oral sex if you have not had cold sores in the past.
 If your partner has herpes blisters around their genitals, they can pass these on to your mouth if you give them oral sex.